CodeJugalbandi/FunctionalProgramming/melodies/currying/README.md

 **KRISHNA** But this doesn’t make sense, because we somehow need to have a placeholder for the first param, which we’re not wanting to partially apply.
 So, when we’re partially applying args to a function, it works from left to right.
 We can’t only apply the 3rd arg and not also the 1st and 2nd arg.
 We can wire in values for the args, from left to right.

-**KRISHNA** We can’t wire in only the 2nd param, but I can always achieve this with a lambda:
+We can’t wire in only the 2nd param, but I can always achieve this with a lambda:

 ~~~
 (def new-ada